-Now that the host server is configured and serving its shares, we’ll prepare our client.
+Now that the host server is configured and serving its shares, you’ll prepare your client.

-In order to make the remote shares available on the client, we need to mount the directories on the host that we want to share to empty directories on the client.
+To make the remote shares available on the client, you need to mount the directories on the host that you want to share to empty directories on the client.

 Note: If there are files and directories in your mount point, they will become hidden as soon as you mount the NFS share.
 To avoid the loss of important files, be sure that if you mount in a directory that already exists that the directory is empty.

 Create two directories for your mounts.
 Run the following command to make the first one::

 - sudo mkdir -p /nfs/general

 Then run this command to create the second::

 Now that you have a location to put the remote shares and you’ve opened the firewall, you can mount the shares by using the IP address of your host server, which in this guide is

 These commands will mount the shares from the host computer onto the client machine.
 You can double-check that they mounted successfully in several ways.
 You can check this with a

 df -h provides a more readable output that illustrates how disk usage is displayed differently for the NFS shares: